XLiu443/Tem-adapter/README.md

 The SUTD-TrafficQA dataset is publicly released.
 You can download the original videos and text annotations from https://sutdcv.github.io/SUTD-TrafficQA/#/explore

 You can use OpenAI's CLIP as the pre-trained image encoder (ViT-B32).
-The following instructions can be used.
+The following instructions can be followed.

 1. Create a folder `./data/` in current directory, such as:
 ```